Kc2fresh/Counterfactual_check/README.md

 ![Screenshot (13)](https://user-images.githubusercontent.com/20489184/167818509-ba50d1e6-3d94-4c26-812c-6da6afa0c47d.png)
    To use this app
 1. You need to have docker installed and be logged in.
-2. Fork this project https://github.com/Kc2fresh/Counterfactual_check (I recommend using vs-code) but any other way works just as well.
+2. Fork and pull this project https://github.com/Kc2fresh/Counterfactual_check (I use vs-code) but any other way should work just as well.
 3. In the terminal, navigate to the folder of this repo, and type Docker compose up
 4. it will take a short while to set up the container, and then you can go to http://127.0.0.1/ on any of your browsers to play with it.
 5. Built with Python and React.js